zombiepig01/deployment-documentation/README.md

   -  (Note: in order for the proxy to function with CADC certificates, the cadc pub CA will need to be provided...)
   - Review and run the `setup_proxy.sh` script.
 Note that the container environment is started with `OPENSSL_ALLOW_PROXY_CERTS=1`
 - Run the minoc service
   - Review the `setup_minoc.sh` script.
 A key thing to note is that a local `filedata` directory is created and the uid/gid 8675309 is given write permissions.
-This is because we're using the FileSystem storage adapter (see [minoc](minoc/README.md) notes for details) which requires that the user inside the container (uid 8675309) can write files to the file-system.
+This is because we're using the FileSystem storage adapter (see [minoc](minoc/README.md) notes for details) which requires that the account inside the minoc container (uid 8675309) be able to write files to the `filedata` directory.
   - The service needs an x509 proxy certificate to run as.
 Normally, this would be a priviliged user identity, but for this example you can use any CADC user's x509 proxy certificate.
 If you have a CADC user account, you can download a proxy certificate and place the `cadcproxy.pem` file in the local `minoc/config` directory.
   - Also, although we're not using or setting up a global locator service ([raven](raven/README.md)), the service needs a valid certificate for accessing that service.
 At this point, you can use the same proxy cert you're using in the step above: copy that file to `minoc/config/raven_rsa.pub`
   - run the `setup_minoc.sh` script